-Expats living in Iraq tend to be working either on a lucrative short-term expat contract in the oil and natural gas industries or as an NGO employee.
-Foreigners need to secure employment before relocating to Iraq.
+Expats living in Iraq tend to be working either on a lucrative short-term expat contract in the oil and natural gas industries or as NGO employees.
+Foreigners will need to secure employment before relocating to Iraq.

-While education is highly valued in Iraqi society, there are very limited schooling options available for expat children.
-The vast majority of international schools that once existed in Baghdad have closed.
-Local schools, which are now under-resourced and overcrowded, are unsuitable for foreign children.
+While education is highly valued in Iraqi society, there are minimal schooling options available for expat children.
+The vast majority of international schools that once existed in Baghdad have closed, though a few still exist, and some can be found in Kurdistan.

-Expats who haven’t previously lived elsewhere in the Middle East may struggle to adjust to the climate of Iraq.
-The country is mostly desert where winters are cool and summers are hot, dry and cloudless.
-The mountainous regions along the Iranian and Turkish borders experience cold winter with occasional heavy snowfalls.
+Expats who haven't previously lived elsewhere in the Middle East may struggle to adjust to the climate of Iraq.
+The country is mostly desert, where winters are cool and summers are hot, dry and cloudless.
+The mountainous regions along the Iranian and Turkish borders are particularly chilly and experience occasional heavy snowfalls.

 Capital city: Baghdad

 Neighbouring countries: Turkey, Iran, Kuwait, Saudi Arabia, Jordan and Syria.

 Geography: Located in the Middle East, Iraq is geographically diverse.
 There is desert in the west and southwest, rolling upland between the upper Tigris and Euphrates Rivers, the mountainous highlands of the north and northeast and alluvial plains through which the Tigris and Euphrates flow.

 Money: Iraqi dinar (IQD)

 Tipping: Not expected, but a small tip is always appreciated as wages in the service industries in Iraq are low.